hanarubykim/chatting/README.md

 How you are breaking down the project and who is responsible for which parts:
 - Making basic shell of chatroom:
+- Priority Queue:
 - Customizing the chatroom:
 - Networking:
--

-What data structures you will be using and how:
+What algorithms and /or data structures you will be using, and how:
 - Array to hold customizable aspects of the chatroom:
   * Original names set by users
   * Nicknames
   * Chatroom name

-What algorithms and /or data structures you will be using, and how:
+- Priority Queue to store the content of a message and the date the message was sent
+  * Allows for insertion and deletion in O(1) time

 A timeline with expected completion dates of parts of the project:
+- 1/4: User inputs message, program is able to store the message
+- 1/7: Use priority queues to store messages in order by date
+- 1/8: User can customize nicknames
+- 1/11: Figure out networking
+- 1/13: User can create multiple chatrooms and navigate between them
+- 1/15: Hopefully done, have two days to test and make sure everything works